-Temperature control provides a simple way of stabilizing the column composition profile.
-This is required, because, as already noted, even with the level and pressure loops closed, a distillation column is "practically unstable" with an almost integrating mode related to composition.
+Temperature control provides a simple way of stabilizing the column profile.
+This is required, because, as already noted, even with the level and pressure loops closed, a distillation column is "practically unstable" with an almost integrating mode related to the column composition profile.